Kimichka/phase-2-react-project-frontend-github/README.md

 ### Description:

-The website showcases 23 Arnold Schwarzenegger movies.
+The website showcases Arnold Schwarzenegger movies and series.
 You can click on the movies to see them.
 If you want to view the description of a movie, click on the "Show Detail" button.

 Happy coding!